Khurul: Background

 Historically, khuruls played an important role in the spiritual and cultural lives of Kalmyks.
 The monasteries were not only meant as a place of worship, but also as an institution of learning where people would study the Dharma and Indo-Tibetan medicine.
 Sacred Buddhist texts, books on medicine, and fine ritual accessories were kept in khuruls.
 A lot of books were imported from Tibet, China, and Mongolia.

 With the raise of communism and Stalin's rule, many khuruls were closed, repurposed (e.g., as kindergartens), or even destroyed, due to the ideological struggle against religion.
 Buryatiya had 34 datsans by 1846, but by 1935 about one third of them were emptied because the clergy fled or was repressed.
 One year later, more than two thirds of all Buryatian datsans were closed, and the lamas expelled based on accusations of treason and espionage.
 In Kalmykia, 79 khuruls were closed down between the years 1917 and 1937.
 Tuva, as an "independent" state since 1921, was spared until 1929, but then the Communist Party started to systematically arrest lamas and monks.
 A lot of khuruls in Tuva and Kalmykia were burned down.
-It wasn't until the 1940s that the repression eased, and a new Buddhist temple - Ivolginsky Datsan - was built in the Ivolginsky District, in Buryatia.
+It wasn't until the 1940s that the repression eased, and a new Buddhist temple — Ivolginsky Datsan — was built in the Ivolginsky District, in Buryatia.
 Restorations of destroyed temples and constructions of new temples began in the period of Perestroika.
-Nowadays, there are about 22 khuruls in Kalmykia, 16 in Tuva, and more than 30 in Buryatya.
-Some Buddhist centers can also be found in big cities like Moscow and Saint-Petersburg.
+Nowadays, there are about 22 khuruls in Kalmykia, 16 in Tuva, and more than 30 in Buryatia.
+Some Buddhist centers can also be found in big cities like Moscow and Saint-Petersburg, and some eastern regions of Russia, for example, in Altai Republic and Zabaykalsky Krai.

+Practices

+General rules

+When visiting a khurul, it is important to wear decent clothes: the clothes should neither be too revealing nor provocative.
+This not only applies to women, but also to men, for whom, for example, it is not appropriate to wear shorts or too revealing shirts when visiting.
+Furthermore, it is not allowed to visit in an intoxicated state.
+It is recommended to not consume alcohol for at least one day before visiting a khurul.
+One should also refrain from smoking for at least a few hours before the visit.
+The reason for this is that the smell of alcohol and cigarettes is, on the one hand, disliked by the deities, and on the other hand, can lead to punishment by those deities that have not yet reached enlightenment, according to Lodoi, the administrator of Burkhan Bakshin Altan Sume.